shupasneaky/Sayk_Loot_Filters/README.md

 # Sayk_Loot_Filters
-Normal Filter - shows just about everything that is worth picking up, recommmended for everyone to start with.
+Normal Filter - Shows a lot for early league. recommmended for everyone to start with.

-Scrit Filter - Restrictive but managable.
-The filter I use (and I no-life the game).
+Scrit Filter - Doesn't show scrolls or armour scraps, shows only best rare bases.
+Restrictive but managable.
+The filter I use.

 UberStrict - Absurdly restrictive, only MF'ers and XP farmers should use this.